hemantasapkota/hemantasapkota.github.io/_src/content/posts/creating_eclipse_plugins_from_existing_java_frameworks.md

 ---
 title: "Creating Eclipse Plugins From Existing Java Frameworks"
 description: "Creating plugins from existing frameworks is the first step to integrating them in your own Eclipse plugins and RCP clients.
-In this article we'll look at creating eclipse plugin for the popular library LibGDX (<a href="http://libgdx.badlogicgames.com/" target="_self">http://libgdx.badlogicgames.com/</a>)"
+In this article we'll look at creating eclipse plugin for the popular library LibGDX"
 date: "2012-12-04"
 categories:
     - "Eclipse Plugins"